 , since brown in its various shades is statistically the most common human skin color - and also because there are some "brown" people who are able to pass (sometimes just barely) for lighter colors, so if they change their names and completely reject their cultural heritage, you might not ever get to know just what they are.

-this trope overlaps with Plays Great Ethnics
+Plays Great Ethnics

 open/close all folders